-Christopher Keaveney, professor of Japanese at Linfield College, will discuss Japanese baseball fiction, film and manga during a faculty lecture on Wednesday, May 9, at 7 p.m. in the Fred Meyer Lounge in Riley Hall at Linfield.
+Reshmi Dutt-Ballerstadt, professor of English at Linfield College, will review some pertinent and controversial issues when she discusses free speech and its role on college campuses as part of a faculty lecture series on Wednesday, Sept.
+19, at 7 p.m. in the Fred Meyer Lounge in Riley Hall at Linfield.
 Continue reading

 Linfield College will observe Constitution Day with an event on the relationship between civility and inclusion.

 The Frederick Douglass Forum on Law, Rights, and Justice and the Program for Liberal Arts and Civic Engagement (PLACE) will hold a “Conversation about Civility, Diversity and Inclusion” on Tuesday, Sept.
 18, at 4:30 p.m. in the Richard and Lucille Ice Auditorium in Melrose Hall.

 Reprinted with permission of the News-Register.
 By Starla Pointer, August 27, 2018.
 Most of Linfield College’s new students — about 375, including both freshmen and transfers — attended the traditional opening convocation Friday along with parents, staff and other college community members.
 Classes started Monday.

 Linfield’s new president, Miles Davis, opened his part of the convocation with a shout.

 José Angel Araguz, assistant professor of English and creative writing, will read from his poetry Tuesday, Sept.
 11, at 5 p.m. in Nicholson Library at Linfield College.
 The event will kick off the annual Readings at the Nick series at Linfield.

 In the documentary “Red, White and Black,” Jarod Sleet, a black winemaker and member of the cellar team at Argyle Winery, says purveyors who come into the winery ask him if he knows someone who works there.